-Preparing for a senior loved one to make the move to an assisted living community can be an exciting time, but downsizing for the move can often be overwhelming for families.
+Preparing to make the move to an assisted living community can be an exciting time, but downsizing for the move can often be overwhelming for families.

-Are you wondering which items to bring, or debating what things would be better left behind?
-Learn more from our checklist on the top 5 things to bring to assisted living.
+Wondering which items to bring, or debating what things would be better left behind?
+Learn more from our checklist on the top five things to bring to assisted living.

 Downsizing to an Assisted Living Community